 Plastics are made with petroleum, so are particularly attractive as a fuel for burning.
 Millions of tonnes a year are collected and incinerated in rich countries to save recycling and provide heat.
 But burning plastic is also known to release harmful dioxins into the air.
 The industry claims that state-of-the-art plants filter out such toxic air pollution but this is disputed.

-Scientists do not know exactly what might be a healthy level of airborne micro-plastics.
-But they mostly agree that if you can breathe them in, they could potentially deliver chemicals to the lower parts of our lungs and possibly into our circulation, in the same way as diesel particles have been shown to be present in the bloodstream.
+Scientists do not know exactly what might be a healthy level of airborne microplastics.
+But there is a risk that the smallest microparticles can be breathed into the lungs, where they could potentially deliver chemicals to our lungs and possibly into our circulation, in the same way as diesel soot particles have been shown to be present in the bloodstream.

-The impacts of plastic particles through the food we eat and the air we breathe is an emerging concern.
+The impacts of plastic particles in the food we eat and the air we breathe is an emerging concern.
 But the human health impacts are under-studied.
-More robust scientific evidence is needed to establish fully the risks and impacts of human exposure to micro plastics and the chemicals they contain.
+More robust scientific evidence is needed to establish fully the risks and impacts of human exposure to microplastics and the chemicals they contain.

-Research is also needed to understand better how the plastic particles might build up in lungs and in digestion systems, and what are the acceptable doses and exposures to micro and nano-particles.
-More knowledge is needed about how plastic micro particle pollution compares to other sorts of pollution which may be inhaled or ingested.
+Research is also needed to understand better how the plastic particles might build up in lungs and in digestion systems, and what are acceptable doses and exposures to micro and nano-particles.
+More knowledge is needed about how plastic microparticle pollution compares to other sorts of pollution which may be inhaled or ingested.

-Knowledge of the interaction of plastic particles with tissues and cells in humans is still poor but there is enough evidence about the risks to take action.
+Knowledge of the interaction of plastic particles with tissues and cells in humans is still poor but, based on the well-established Precautionary Principle, there is enough evidence about the risks to take action.

 Plastic debris is one of the world’s foremost environmental concerns, alongside climate change and habitat degradation.
 All life on earth, from ecosystems to people, are increasingly being exposed to plastic waste without knowledge of its full effect.

-What is most alarming is how quickly the pollution has built up.
 Plastic was first mass-produced in 1950 and by 2017 8.3 billion tonnes had been produced - this figure is projected to triple again by 2050.
-Micro particle pollution is escalating at an alarming rate - it is out of control and impossible to clean up.
-The risks plastic pose to our health today are alarming when we consider the imminent and dramatic increase in exposure.
+Since it is impossible to clean up, we can expect microplastic levels to rise as plastic production, use and disposal increases.
+The risks plastic pose to our health today are alarming when we consider the imminent increase in exposure.

 National and international regulation has not kept pace either with the many different plastics which are flooding into the market, or with the vast quantities now being used.

 Companies need to dramatically rethink the use, supply and recovery of plastics.
 Governments must regulate to radically reduce production and pollution, optimise recycling, and the development of safer alternatives.
 Scientists must be enabled to research more fully the health effects.
-Consumers must be made more aware of the hazards that our every-day plastics pose to the ocean, and to us.
+Consumers must be made more aware of the potential hazards that our everyday plastics pose to the ocean,

 John Vidal was the Guardian's environment editor.
 He joined the paper in 1995 after working for Agence France Presse, North Wales Newspapers, and the Cumberland News.
 He is the author of McLibel: Burger Culture on Trial (1998) and has contributed chapters to books on topics such as the Gulf war, new Europe, and development.